An interview about the work of our carbon offset project Portel on the occasion of the UN International Day of Forest and UN World Water Day.

 The 21st and 22nd March mark the dates of the United Nations International Day of Forests and World Water Day.
 The initiatives draw attention to the importance of these two natural resources as we often overlook the close connection between forests and water, their limited occurrence and endangerment.
-Climate action is not possible without thoughtful, sustainable use of both resources.
+Climate action and with it the path to net zero is not possible without thoughtful, sustainable use of both resources.
 Trees and oceans are invaluable CO2 reservoirs as well as vital food sources.

 Our carbon offset project in the Brazilian Amazon region in Portel highlights this close connection.
 Here, people live along the waterways of the rainforest, in harmony with woodland and water.
 Together with our customers, we have been supporting the project for 12 years.
 It combines environmental and climate action as well as the preservation of biodiversity with important social development for the local people.